theolujay/theolujay/README.md

 ---

-Robots and autonomous systems, I love them.
-That's how I drove myself to earn a bachelor's in **mechatronics engineering**, and that pretty much set me up for life with foundations in electrical and electronics and <u>coding.</u>
+Robots and autonomous systems...
+I love them!
+So I went to earn a *B.Eng* in **mechatronics engineering**, which set me up for life in electrical and electronics and <u>coding.</u> Some days I'm tinkering with solar energy and automation systems.

 #### <center>Tools</center>